abpframework/abp/docs/en/Community-Articles/2023-10-30-NET-8-ASP-NET-Core-Metrics/POST.md

 builder.Services.AddSingleton<ProductMetrics>();
 ```

-Then, we can inject this class and increase sold product count whenever it's needed.
-Since we have registered it in DI, we can use it in minimal APIs like in the following example:
+Then, we can inject this class and increase the sold product count whenever it's needed.
+Since we have registered it in DI, we can use it in minimal APIs as in the following example:

 ```csharp
 app.MapPost("/complete-sale", ([FromBody] ProductSoldModel model, ProductMetrics metrics) =>